pranavgundu/Strategy-Board/README.md

     ```
 6. Open a Pull Request from your fork to the original repository

-**Feel free to reach out if you have any questions!**
+**Feel free to reach out to [pranav@strategyboard.app](mailto:pranav@strategyboard.app) if you have any questions!**

 ## Credits
 The original version of Strategy Board was created by [Team 834](https://github.com/frcteam834) and [realTronsi](https://github.com/realTronsi).
 This project is being pursued **with explicit permission**.

 Field images come from [Pathplanner](https://github.com/mjansen4857/pathplanner).

-## Liscense
+## License
-Strategy Board is [GNU General Public](https://github.com/pranavgundu/Strategy-Board/blob/main/LICENSE) liscensed.
+Strategy Board is [GNU General Public](https://github.com/pranavgundu/Strategy-Board/blob/main/LICENSE) licensed.

 ## Access
 You can access the website through any of these following domains; they are automatically updated from the latest version available on GitHub.

-*If there is ever a time where TBA limits the usage of the API key for the [main website](https://strategyboard.app/), try using the other ones temporarily.*
+*If there is ever a time where TBA limits the usage of the API key for the [main website](https://strategyboard.app/) (which I highly doubt), try using the other domains temporarily.*

 - https://strategyboard.app/
 - https://strategyboard.vercel.app/